If you’re marketing a local business online, earning quality local links isn’t just good for local SEO, it’s good for business, too.

 intext:sponsors “City name”

-Find popular existing local events.
+Finding popular existing local events can provide all sorts of opportunities.
 Where does your local community congregate?
 Where are these events published online?
 In many cases, local government sites get involved in promoting these events, along with local Facebook Groups.
 These are fantastic opportunities to earn links that also generate leads.
 Look for event sites that have a track record of linking back to partners and contributors.

 Scholarships also remain a really effective link building tactic.
 Consider offering local scholarships to students who might also be customers.
 Going back to the sports shop analogy, offer a scholarship to a local student-athlete who excels both on the field, as well as in the classroom.
 You might be surprised just how effective this can be for generating goodwill, building brand awareness, and building local links.